 What Makes GMass’s Email Warmup Tool Better Than Others?

 Several email warm-up services like Lemwarm and Mailwarm already exist, but I found flaws and room for improvement in these systems, and so our development team got to work.

 We believe our warm-up system is the best one on the market.
 GMass’s automated warm-up system is an improvement over others because of the following:

 - One-click setup: Setup is a matter of just one click.
 No usernames/passwords to enter, and no Google security settings to alter.
 Our system works securely over OAuth, and not by authenticating over SMTP.

-- Auto-detect the right settings: GMass auto detects what your daily volume and ramp-up should be by automatically analyzing your email account’s sending patterns.
+- Auto-detect the right settings: GMass auto-detects what your daily volume and ramp-up pace should be by automatically analyzing your email account’s sending patterns.

 - Multi-message threads: GMass’s warm-up conversations include several back-and-forth replies as opposed to just one reply, making each email thread seem more natural.

 - Auto inbox decluttering: No need to set up a Gmail filter manually (in fact, doing so harms the warm-up process).
 Our system will automatically archive any warm-up emails sent to your inbox.

 - Higher warm-up limits: The GMass email warmup system sends up to 200 warm-up emails per day, depending on your settings.
 Other warm-up systems limit your sending to around 50 warmup emails/day.
 This “limits” your Gmail sending limits.